SD2E/biofab-upload/README.md

 # biofab-upload

-Reactor(s) for uploads from UW BIOFAB to TACC.
+Library for uploads from UW BIOFAB to TACC.

+For working version see the `develop` branch